reactive/data-client/docs/core/api/useError.md

 [NetworkError](./types#networkerror)

 Provides error information about a request.
-This builds on [useMeta()](./useMeta), but adds some additional logic.

 Used in